Time to launch the net from the unfastened marketplace

 - Apple to Loop In the Press on March 21st

-- Internet Bots Combat Each Other Due to the fact They’re All Too Human.
+- Internet Bots Combat Each Other Because They’re All Too Human.

 - How the Net Threatens Social Democracy